Posted in News by Shelley Hermanson Chair, MKG Yarnover Committee on Aug 10th, 2007

-Posted in News by Kathy Erickson, MKG Librarian on Apr 9th, 2007
+Posted in News by MKG Board Members on Aug 6th, 2007

 Get the most out of your love of knitting!
 Membership benefits include pre-registration for Yarnover, a subscription to our quarterly Cable Gram, organized public service projects and camaraderie with fellow knitters.
 Annual dues are $30.